hover and click over individual sculpture photographs to enlarge

 The open-top versions of the 300 SLR sports racers were raced very successfully by Mercedes in 1955.
-The coupe version of the SLR were further evolutions of this 300 SLR racing model being developed for the 1956 season.
+The coupe version of the SLR were further evolutions being developed for the 1956 sports car racing season.
 The tragic mass-accident at the 1955 LeMans race resulted in Mercedes withdrawing from further competition at the close of the 1955 season.

-That left the two SLR Coupes under development for racing up for grabs as company cars…..one became Rudi Uhlenhaut’s (MB Motorsports Director) occasional driver.
-The other example was lost to the sands of time.
-Too high strung to be a daily driver, Rudi’s was best for high speed intercity trips.
+That left the two SLR Coupes under development for racing up-for-grabs as company cars…..one became Rudi Uhlenhaut’s (MB Motorsports Director) occasional driver.
+The other example was thought lost to the sands of time.
+Too high strung and loud to be a daily driver, Rudi’s was best for high speed intercity trips.

 While the SLR had some visual similarities to the production 212 hp six-cylinder 300 SL sports car, the specifications were radically different.
-The racer boasted a 310 hp straight eight cylinder engine, with desmodromic valve actuation and direct fuel injection.
+The SLR Coupe was technically far more advanced, boasting a 310 hp straight eight cylinder engine, with desmodromic valve actuation and direct fuel injection.
 The long hood allowed for a mid-engine placement in the SLR.
 In board brakes were featured.
 The body structure in the SLR is an aluminum space-frame cloaked with a magnesium alloy body.

 The “Uhlenhaut Coupe” was my choice to represent Germany in the Seven Nations-Seven Cars exhibit at the Quail Gathering in Monterey.
 So many great choices to choose from for that country, but in the end, it wasn’t an onerous decision.